ben-howard-55/Fundamentals-of-Deep-Learning/Training.md

  <img src="images/gradient-descent-1.png" alt="gradient-descent-1" width=500 />

-**Since we can visualise finding the minimum error rate as graph, we can find the smallest Error rate by finding the global minima.**
+**Since we can visualize finding the minimum error rate as graph, we can find the smallest Error rate by finding the global minima.**

-1. When initialising the weights of a problem we set the weights we can randomly set weights.
+1. When initializing the weights of a problem we set the weights we can randomly set weights.

 Then: